MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/error-0x80090322-when-connecting-powershell-to-remote-server-via-winrm.md

 Let's say you're attempting to start a PowerShell session with a remote server.
 When you run the `Enter-PSSession -Computername <FQDN>` command, you receive the following error:

-> "Enter-PSSession : Connecting to remote server \<FQDN\> failed with the following error message : WinRM cannot process the request.
-The following error with error code 0x80090322 occurred while using Kerberos authentication: An unknown security error occurred."
+> Enter-PSSession : Connecting to remote server \<FQDN\> failed with the following error message : WinRM cannot process the request.
+The following error with error code 0x80090322 occurred while using Kerberos authentication: An unknown security error occurred.

 ## Cause